How to apply

 • Australian permanent resident humanitarian visa.

-The School has limited places for international students in the Master of Arts Screen course.
+The School has limited places for international students in the Master of Arts Screen: Business.

 What you need to do